rajanm/server-side-extension/examples/javascript/columnoperations/README.md

 | ----- | ----- | ----- | ------ | ----- | ----- | ----- |
 | 4 | CalcOfRows | 2 (tensor) | 1 (numeric) | __name:__ 'col1', __type:__ 1 (numeric); __name:__ 'col2', __type:__ 1(numeric) | CustomCalc Library | The `CalcOfRows` function is a tensor function multiplying two columns row-wise. |

 In the HTML web page, the below snippet shows how the functions in the Qlik SSE plugin can be invoked like any other Qlik function.
-Quantity and Price columns are multiplied using custom function 'CalcOfRows'.
+Quantity and Price columns are multiplied using custom function 'CalcOfRows' which returns the Stock Value column.

 ```javascript
 {